 If you’ve been in the biz for a while, consider starting with Frequently Asked Questions on Google My Business and social media during the holidays.
 As you go, you may discover some more, which would be beneficial.
 For instance, maybe you want to make sure your customers know you will be open on Christmas Eve until 11:00 pm.
 You can ask, “Are you open on Christmas Eve?”
 Once you do so, you can answer with, “Yes, we are open on 12/24 from 9:00 am to 11:00 pm.
 But we are closed on Christmas.”

 To ask a question on GMB, simply type your business name in search, find your listing, and select “Ask a Question”.
-From there, you can ask a question and provide the follow up answer to keep your audience informed.
+From there, you can ask a question and provide a follow-up answer to keep your audience informed.

 If you’ve never done this before, create a quick list of questions.
 Then visit your Google My Business page and create one Q&A. Get your hands dirty.
 Once you’re comfortable, expand.
 The goal is to keep your customers as informed as possible.